 If any complications arise or the implants do not heal as promised, can the clinic rectify their mistake without charging you extra?
 If not, consider another clinic.
 Consider clinics that offer extended warranties.

 Word of mouth is a great way to get referrals for reputable dental implant clinics.
-Consider doing some research using websites like Dental Departures.
-It has referred many people to dental clinics that offer implant services in many countries, has ties with dental practices, and is trusted by many clients.
+Consider doing some research using websites like Google Maps and read online reviews.

 Now, on to You